Pipes of War

 ‘Damnit, we’ll have to go and come back,’ Will sighed.

 ‘Is there anything you can do?’ asked Mick.
-‘Our colleagues need to see these urgently and we don’t have time to go and come back.
+‘The city is in terrible danger and our colleagues need to see these urgently.
+We don’t really have time to go and come back.
 Please?’

 Mick’s polite plea seemed to trigger something in the librarian.
 She gestured for them to lean in close.
 ‘I probably shouldn’t do this, but if you can bring them back by the end of the day, I’ll let you take them without scanning them.’